fengjixuchui/Simple-Kernel/README.md

 # Simple-Kernel
 A minimal, cross-platform development environment for building bare-metal x86-64 programs.
-It is primarily designed for use with https://github.com/KNNSpeed/Simple-UEFI-Bootloader.
+It is primarily designed to make programs for use with https://github.com/KNNSpeed/Simple-UEFI-Bootloader.

 This build system compiles native executables for the builder's platform (Windows, Mac, or Linux) that can be loaded by the bootloader.
 A sample kernel containing a software renderer, text output, and multi-GPU graphical support is included in the repository.